Arizona Cactus Garden

 The Arizona Cactus Garden, or, officially, Arizona Garden, also known as the Cactus Garden, is a small botanical garden specializing in cactus and succulents.
-It is located on the campus of Stanford University (within the Stanford University Arboretum, and near the Stanford Family Mausoleum and the Angel of Grief), in Stanford, California, USA.
+It is located on the campus of Stanford University (within the Stanford University Arboretum, and near the Stanford Family Mausoleum and the Angel of Grief), in Stanford, California, US.
 It is open to the public daily without charge.

 History

 The garden was first planted between 1880 and 1883 for Jane and Leland Stanford to a design by landscape architect Rudolph Ulrich who specialized in "Arizona gardens" (here "Arizona" means not the state but rather "arid" so a garden for drought-tolerant plants).
 It was to be adjacent to their future mansion, and part of the larger gardens for the Stanford estate.
 However, after the death of their only child in 1884, the mansion was never built and the estate became Stanford University.
 The garden was regularly maintained until the maintenance gardeners originally hired by the Stanfords, Chung Wah and Ah Wah, retired in 1925 and returned to China.
 After, it fell into great disrepair.

 In the early years of the university it was a popular place for courting couples.